 Great job!
 By now you should have added in your Facebook pixel to your website.
-Next you’re going to want to set a goal for your Facebook pixel.
+Next you’re going to want to be Setting a Goal for Your Facebook Pixel.

 When running ads in your Facebook business page, you’re going to want to set a goal for your campaign.
 In order that you can track how many people have reached this goal, and measure to see if your ad is working.
 In addition to see whether or not, it is actually helping your business in gaining leads or sales.